Our first bank account

 Joint bank account pros and cons

-Couples can use cash in a joint account to cover shared expenses such as rent, bills and date nights
+- Couples can use cash in a joint checking account to cover shared expenses such as rent, bills and date nights.

-A joint account can help you save more easily together for any of your wants or needs
+- A joint savings account can help you save more easily together for any of your wants or needs.

-Each account holder is insured by the FDIC up to allowable limits, increasing the amount of total coverage
+- Each account holder is insured by the FDIC up to allowable limits, increasing the amount of total coverage.2

-Finally, if one account holder passes away, the other will have access to the account without having to locate a will or involve a lawyer
+- Finally, if one account holder passes away, the other may have access to the account without having to locate a will or involve a lawyer.3

-If one account holder lets debts go unpaid, creditors can pursue money in the account for settlements
+- If one account holder lets debts go unpaid, creditors can pursue money in the account for settlements.1

 Find the best joint bank account for you